 Our readers know that we’ve been following developments at 851 Main.
 Serious issues crop up over any plans for the space.

-First and most obviously, there is no safe way for cars to get to the parking lot repaved to accommodate them.
+First and most obviously, there is no safe way for cars to get to the parking lot along the West Promenade repaved to accommodate them.
 The exit from Main Street runs straight through The Octagon’s outdoor parking area and south entrance.
-It’s as heavily traveled by foot as it is inadequately lit for cars.
+It’s dark, unsafe for two-way traffic.

 There are no painted lanes for two-way traffic.

 Bad as that is, it’s worse.
 A right turn leads into a narrow access road on the way to the church.
-The lane doesn’t have sidewalks and is heavily used for deliveries, a small garden, folks walking to and from the promenade and Octagon Park and Horizon Daycare.
+The lane doesn’t have sidewalks and is heavily used for deliveries, a small garden, folks walking to and from the promenade, Octagon Park and Horizon Daycare.

 Who thinks it’s safe for event traffic?